ToastTO/KSG_FPY/docs/README.md

 type in `python main.py -h` for more information.

+# Documentation
+All Documents are in "docs" folder, including the FYP Final Report, Poster, Documentation, and a power point for presentation.

 # Credit
 Some libraries and online resources are used in this poject:
 - <a href="https://github.com/ultralytics/yolov5">YOLOv5</a>